rigaya/QSVEnc/QSVEncC_Options.en.md

 ## Other Options for Encoder

+### --function-mode &lt;string&gt;
+Select QSV function mode.

+- **パラメータ**
+  - auto (default)
+    Select suitable mode automatically.

+  - PG
+    Encode partially using GPU EU.

+  - FF
+    Use only fixed function (fully hw encoding) and not use GPU EU.
+In this mode, encoding will be done in very low GPU utilization in low power.
+    Available features might differ from PG.

 ### --fixed-func
-Use only fixed function (fully hw encoding) and not use GPU EU.
-In this mode, encoding will be done in very low GPU utilization in low power, but the quality will be poor compared to ordinary mode.
+Same as ```--function-mode FF```.

 ### --hyper-mode &lt;string&gt;
 Enable encode speed boost using Intel Deep Link Hyper Encode.